Kjarten/XAudiole/README.md

 - d.
 Byrjunar og enda *tag* er *p*, *class* er *attribute* og öll heildin er *p* *element*
 ---

-**[Sumar 2014] HTML5 is the natural progression of the web, but what does the concept encompass**

-- a.
-Changes in HTML from HTML 4.01 and XHTML
-- b.
-Changes in HTML, extensions to CSS and new JavaScript APIs
-- c.
-Changes in HTML, extensions to CSS and changed syntax in JavaScript
-- d.
-Changes in HTML from HTML 4.01 and XHTML with extensions to CSS
----

-**[Sumar 2014] What did Tim Berners-Lee use as the basis of the world wide web along side TCP and DNS**

-- a.
-The concept of HyperText
-- b.
-HTML
-- c.
-SSL
-- d.
-HTML, CSS and JavaScript
----

 **[Sumar 2014] What is the difference between `<head>` and `<body>`**

 - a.
 In general we define the metadata for the page in `<head>` and content in `<body>`